rectorphp/getrector-com/resources/docs/integration-to-new-project.md

 * don't apply all rules at once at first
 * start with 1-3 rules that are easy to integrate and are safe
-* make sure the 1st PR merged; only then start adding new rules
+* make sure the 1st PR is merged; only then start adding new rules

 ## 2. Upgrade PHP First